knewplay/oop-fundamentals/oop_fundamentals.md

 ![President advisors](./figures/)
 *The President saying "advise" to a group of advisors, each providing expert advice based on their field.*

-process of having multiple classes that can be treated the same way.
-Polymorphism is the ability of different objects to respond differently to the same method call.
-This allows developers to create code that can be reused across different objects and classes.
+In OOP, polymorphism is the ability of different objects to respond differently to the same method call.
+This allows developers to create code that can be reused across different objects and classes, facilitating the process of having multiple classes that can be treated the same way.

 ### Encapsulation